 Based upon the current ratings of the applicable Bonds, the Authority is currently not required to post collateral under any of its Qualified Swap Agreements.
-With respect to all Qualified Swap Agreements, other than the Series 2014 B-3 Swap Agreement with Citibank, N.A. (which will be reidentified by the Authority in order to hedge the interest rate on the Series 2017 D-2, D-3 and D-4 Bonds, see "INTEREST RATE SWAP AGREEMENTS - Series 2014 B-3 Swap Agreement" herein.), the rating on the applicable Bonds would have to drop below either Baa2 from Moody's (as hereinafter defined) or below BBB from S&P (as hereinafter defined), for any collateral posting requirements to be imposed upon the Authority under such agreements.
-With respect to the Series 2014 B-3 Swap Agreement with Citibank, N.A. only, the rating on the Series 2017 D-2, D-3 and D-4 Bonds would have to drop below A2 from Moody's, below A from S&P and below A from Fitch for any collateral posting requirements to be imposed upon the Authority under such agreements.
+With respect to all Qualified Swap Agreements, other than the Series 2014 B-3 Swap Agreement with Citibank, N.A., the rating on the applicable Bonds would have to drop below either Baa2 from Moody's (as hereinafter defined) or below

+BBB from S&P (as hereinafter defined), for any collateral posting requirements to be imposed upon the Authority under such agreements.
+With respect to the Series 2014 B-3 Swap Agreement with Citibank, N.A. only, the rating on the Series 2014 B-3 Bonds would have to drop below A2 from Moody's, below A from S&P and below A from Fitch for any collateral posting requirements to be imposed upon the Authority under such agreements.
 If the Authority is required to post collateral under any such agreements, it could have a material adverse effect on the Authority's liquidity position.